 Chiapas is a southern Mexican state bordering Guatemala.
 Its mountainous highlands and dense rainforest are full of Mayan archaeological sites and Spanish colonial towns.
 Despite its incredible scenery Chiapas isn’t really a top destination when one thinks a trip to Mexico.
 And it should be.
 Where else you can rappel down Sima de las Cotorras full of birds?

-Despite living in Mexico for 2 years and revisiting a few times, I made it to Chiapas only this year after planning it for at least a few years.
-Obviously I wanted to visit the Palenque ruins, stay in San Cristobal de las Casas – Chiapas most popular destination, and pay a visit to a few waterfalls such as the most famous Agua Azul.
+Despite living in Mexico for 2 years and revisiting a few times, I made it to Chiapas only this year (2015).
+Obviously, I wanted to visit the Palenque ruins and stay in San Cristobal de las Casas – Chiapas most popular destination.
+And pay a visit to a few waterfalls, such as the most famous Agua Azul.

-However, when I stumbled upon an opportunity to visit Sima de las Cotorras, known in English as the Sinkhole of Parrots, and moreover do some rappeling out there I immediately knew that I needed to do it as well!
+Anyways, when I stumbled upon an opportunity to visit Sima de las Cotorras, known in English as the Sinkhole of Parrots, I couldn’t miss it!

-I had a chance to explore Sima de las Cotorras with Ecoexperiencias Chiapas, as they offered transportation and fully supervised rappeling in the sinkhole.
-I must admit I’m scared of heights, but I somehow always push myself to do scary things such as rappeling, bungy or rock climbing.
+I explored Sima de las Cotorras with Ecoexperiencias Chiapas.
+They offered transportation and fully supervised rappeling in the sinkhole.
+I must admit I’m scared of heights, but I somehow always push myself to do scary things such as bungy or rock climbing.

-I got picked up by Ecoexperiencias from Tuxtla, the biggest city of Chiapas, as early as 3am to get to the Sinkhole on time to see these green parakeets flying out for the day.
+I got picked up by Ecoexperiencias from Tuxtla, the biggest city of Chiapas, as early as 3am to get to the Sinkhole on time.
+Green parakeets flying out for the day very early, so no sleep for you if you wanna see them.
 It was an incredible experience and I’ve had no idea these birds are actually so loud.
-However, the best part of the tour – rappeling was yet to come.
+But the best part of the tour – rappeling was yet to come.

-I think it took me over 15 minutes to get over my fear and be able to finally look down and around.
+I think it took me over 15 minutes to get over my fear and finally look down.
 It was definitely worth it!
 I even impressed myself by being able to swing on my rope for a little bit.
-As afraid as I was about climbing back up it turned out to be easier than I thought it would be.
+As afraid as I was about climbing back up, it turned out to be easier than I thought.
 I guess maybe my aerial acrobatics training made me stronger, as I actually climbed up quite fast.

 I’m very glad I’ve done this rappel as it was definitely one of a kind!
 People from Ecoexperiencias Chiapas couldn’t have been more friendly and professional about the whole experience.
 If you’re ever in Chiapas do yourself a favor and do the rappel at the Sinkhole of Parrots!